 Keukenhof | Spring opening

-Due to the measures in place due to the coronavirus please check the official page of this event for any possible further details on cancellation / postponement.
+Due to the measures in place in response to coronavirus please check the official page of this event for any possible further details on cancellation / postponement.

 At the Keukenhof, watch millions of multi-coloured flowers bloom in this beautiful Dutch park!